 A Non-U.S. stockholder generally will not incur tax under FIRPTA with respect to gain realized upon a disposition of our common stock as long as we: (i) are not a "United States real property holding corporation" during a specified testing period and certain procedural requirements are satisfied; or (ii) are a domestically controlled REIT.
 A "United States real property holding corporation" is a U.S. corporation that at any time during the applicable testing period owned USRPIs that exceed in value 50% of the value of the corporation's USRPIs, interests in real property located outside the United States, and other assets used in the corporation's trade or business.
 We have been a "United States real property holding corporation," and no assurance can be provided that we will not be a "United States real property holding corporation" in future periods.
-In addition, we believe that we are and have been a domestically controlled REIT, but we cannot assure you that we could substantiate that we are and have been a domestically controlled REIT or that we will be a domestically controlled REIT in the future.
+In addition, we believe that we are and have been a domestically controlled REIT or that we will be a domestically controlled REIT in the future.
 Even if we were a "United States real property holding corporation" and we were not a domestically controlled REIT, a Non-U.S. stockholder that owned, actually or constructively, 10% or less of our common stock at all times during a specified testing period would not incur tax under FIRPTA if our common stock is "regularly traded" on an established securities market.
 Our stock is not regularly traded on an established securities market in the United States, and there is no assurance that it ever will be.